ffich/CHAOS/README.md

 ## Example List
 Now you can unkork a beer yourself and start making some **CHAOS**.

-[**In the end World begun out of CHAOS...**](https://github.com/ffich/CHAOS/tree/main/examples/10_HelloWorld): Very simple example that blinks two LEDs at different rate.
+[**World born out of CHAOS...**](https://github.com/ffich/CHAOS/tree/main/examples/10_HelloWorld): Very simple example that blinks two LEDs at different rate.
 It demonstrates how to create a basic CHAOS configuration with 2 tasks and a schedule table with 2 scheduling events.

 [**Cooperative CHAOS**](https://github.com/ffich/CHAOS/tree/main/examples/20_CooperativeScheduling): Example on the usage of cooperative scheduling (yield option) to yield execution control to higher priority tasks.